Andrey Kozenko

-Andrey Dmitryevich Kozenko (Андрей Дмитриевич Козенко; Андрій Дмитрович Козенко; born 3 August 1981), is a Russian and former Ukrainian statesman and politician.
+Andrey Dmitriyevich Kozenko (Андрей Дмитриевич Козенко; Андрій Дмитрович Козенко; born 3 August 1981), is a Russian and former Ukrainian statesman and politician.
 He was a deputy of the State Duma of the 7th convocation between 2016 and 2021.
 He was a member of the State Duma Committee on the Financial Market, and a member of the United Russia faction.

 Biography

 Andriy Kozenko was born in Simferopol on 3 August 1981 to a working-class family.
 His father, Dmytro Frolovych, who had retired, worked as a forklift driver at the Simferopol furniture factory.
 His mother, Valentyna Stepanivna, who also had retired, worked at the Simferopol Plastics Plant.

 In 1998, he graduated from the Simferopol school No. 3.

 In 2000, he graduated with honors from the Crimean College of Economics and Management, and received the qualification "Economist-Jurist".

 Kozenko began his career in 2001, in the Department of State Security Service at the Zheleznodorozhny District Department of Internal Affairs.
 In December 2001, he joined the Russian community of Crimea.
 He took part in the work of the campaign headquarters of candidates for deputies of all levels from the Russian community of Crimea.

 In 2002, he graduated with a degree in Enterprise Economics at the Crimean Institute of Economics and Business Law.
 That same year, he was the initiator of the creation, and later the head of the organizing committee for the resumption of the activities of the Simferopol city organization of the Russian Youth Center of Crimea.
 He was elected the Chairman of the Simferopol city organization of the RCCC.

 Between 2003 and 2007, he was the director of the Russian House enterprise.
 From 2007 to 2008, he worked at the Eco-Tourist Center in Parkovoye LLC as a Deputy Director.

 In March 2003, by the resolution of the III Congress of Russian Youth of Crimea (the highest governing body of the RICC), Kozenko was elected Chairman of the Russian Youth Center of Crimea.
 In November 2003, he joined the Russian Bloc party.
 In September 2004, he was elected a member of the Board of the International Association of Youth Organizations of Russian Compatriots.
 He worked on a volunteer basis as an assistant to the deputy of the Supreme Council of Crimea Sergei Tsekov.
 He was the initiator and co-author of projects of the Russian Youth Center of Crimea, business projects of the Enterprise of the Russian Community of Crimea "Russian House".